Ab5IITdh/Fetal-Head-Abnormalities-Classification-using-ResNet50-and-MobileNetV3-Small/README.md

 •**Class Imbalance:** Some fetal head abnormalities might have significantly fewer samples than others.\
 •**High Intra-Class Variability:** Variations in image quality, angles, and noise.\
 •**Small Sample Size:** Few-Shot Learning techniques must be leveraged to improve generalization.

+## Methodology
+This project follows a structured deep learning pipeline to systematically preprocess data, train models, evaluate performance, and compare results.

+### 1. Data Preprocessing
+Image resizing and normalization.
+Augmenting images using both traditional and advanced augmentation techniques.
+Splitting the dataset into training, validation, and test sets.
+Handling class imbalance using techniques such as weighted loss functions or oversampling/undersampling.

+### 2. Model Implementation
+Both **ResNet50** and **MobileNetV3-Small** are implemented using PyTorch and trained from scratch or using transfer learning.
+Their architectures are:

+**ResNet50**: A deep residual network with skip connections that mitigate vanishing gradients.
+**MobileNetV3-Small**: A lightweight CNN optimized for mobile applications, using depthwise separable convolutions.

+### 3. Training Strategies
+Three different training strategies are employed:

+#### - Traditional Augmentations (Zero-Shot Learning)
+  - Images are augmented using rotation, flipping, and cropping.

+#### - Advanced Augmentations (Zero-Shot Learning)
+  - Mixup and CutMix are used to improve generalization.

+#### - Few-Shot Learning (FSL)
+  - Models are trained with very few labeled examples to evaluate their ability to learn effectively with limited data.

+### 4. Evaluation Metrics
+Model performance is assessed using:

+**Confusion Matrix**: Visual representation of true vs. predicted labels.
+**Accuracy**: Overall correctness of predictions.
+**Precision**: The proportion of true positive classifications out of all predicted positives.
+**Recall**: The proportion of true positive classifications out of all actual positives.
+**F1-Score**: Harmonic mean of precision and recall.

+### 5. Comparison and Analysis
+After training and evaluation, both models are compared based on:

+Performance on different augmentation techniques.
+Impact of Few-Shot Learning on classification accuracy.
+Trade-offs between accuracy and computational efficiency.
+Real-world feasibility for medical applications.